-Each licensee's safety and security requirements are described in their licensee-specific regulations.
-An MCA investigator will use the provisions outlined in a licensee's regulations to guide their inspection.
+Each licensee's safety and security requirements are described in their license-specific regulations.
+An MCA investigator will use the provisions outlined in the regulations for each licensed category to guide their inspection.

 For growers, COMAR 14.17.10 For processors, COMAR 14.17.11 For dispensaries, COMAR 14.17.12